 Vladislav Andrejev of the Prosopon School of Iconology in Whitney Point, New York, was chosen as the icon writer.
 This icon is based upon 3 panels on Rublev’s Holy Trinity (centre), Holy Sophia (West), and Logos Emmanuel (East).
 Taken together this triptych forms a meditation on creation.

-A plaque will with the following dedication is located near the icon:
+A plaque with the following dedication is located near the icon:

 The icon triptych at the reredos is a gift to the Glory of God and to honour the distinguished academic teaching career, values, and faith of Dr. Anne Pomeroy Autor.
 Dedicated January 25, 2015.